 "We shouldn't be trying to address a public health problem with a criminal law solution," Schoettes added.

-The panel was introduced by Justin Hayford, a senior legal advocate for AIDS Legal Council, which is part of Legal Council for Health Justice, and moderated by Jeff Berry of Test Positive Aware Network ( TPAN ) and Positively Aware magazine.
+The panel was introduced by Justin Hayford, a senior legal advocate for AIDS Legal Council, which is part of Legal Council for Health Justice (LCHJ), and moderated by Jeff Berry of Test Positive Aware Network ( TPAN ) and Positively Aware magazine.
+LCHJ and TPAN organized and sponsored the forum.